 Graduate Student Teaching Excellence Program

-The Graduate Student Teaching Excellence Program (GSTEP) is a two semester program for graduate students at the University of North Texas.
-The program, provided by the Center for Learning Enhancement, Assessment, and Redesign (CLEAR) with support from the Office of the Provost, is offered at no cost to the participants.
+The Graduate Student Teaching Excellence Program (GSTEP) is a two-semester professional development program designed to prepare UNT graduate students for teaching roles.
+GSTEP is provided by the Center for Learning Enhancement, Assessment, and Redesign (CLEAR) with support from the Office of the Provost and is offered at no cost to participants.

 Why should graduate students participate in GSTEP?